Table of Contents

 There are two goals of therapy: remission and maintenance.
 It is a stepwise process.

-- Step 1: Amiosalicylates: These drugs provide topical relief to the mucosa and are primarily used in ulcerative colitis.
+Step 1: aminosalicylates: these drugs provide topical relief to the mucosa and are primarily used in ulcerative colitis.
 They are affective for inducing remission and maintenance.

 Surgery is also an option in ulcerative colitis only.
 Proctocolectomy, removal of the colon and rectum can surgically cure the disease; however, ulcerative colitis can also affect the distal ileum.
 It is usually reserved for complicated cases or malignancy.